-The Movement Disorder Clinic is committed to patient care, education and research.
-Research holds the key to improving outcomes.
-For example, it may provide an opportunity for individuals to learn more about themselves and their medical conditions.
+Research provides an opportunity for individuals to learn more about themselves and their medical conditions.
 Research can also help others, and many children and adults who participate in studies feel good about the time they spend in a study.
 In our research program, we try to teach brain science to research participants and let them know how important their contribution has been.

 People who participate in research need not be severely affected by a medical condition.
 Sometimes, it is important to involve individuals with mild symptoms.
 Sometimes unaffected individuals may also participate.

-We do unique research and we also participate in research with other major centers.
+At Cincinnati Children’s, we do unique research, and we also participate in research with other major centers.
 Our research on movement disorders examines such questions as:

 - Can we safely stimulate damaged areas of the brain to enhance recovery?
 (This involves treating adult stroke patients, but we hope to bring these treatments to children.)